rigwild/ocr-search/README.md

    */
   progressFile?: string

-  /**
-   * If provided, every file path and their text content that were matched are logged to this file */ matchesLogFile?: string
+  /** If provided, every file path and their text content that were matched are logged to this file */ matchesLogFile?: string

+  /** File extensions to ignore when looking for files */ ignoreExt?: Set<string>

+  /* Extract PDF files starting at this page, first page is 1 (1-indexed) (default = 1) */
+  pdfExtractFirst?: number

+  /* Extract PDF files until this page, last page if overflow (1-indexed) (default = last page of PDF file) */ pdfExtractLast?: number

   /**
    * Amount of worker threads to use (default = your total CPU cores - 2)